-Foreigners and oversea Chinese may be involved in civil and commercial litigations in China, either as plaintiffs or defendants, when disputes occur.
+When disputes occur, foreigners and oversea Chinese may be involved in civil and commercial litigations in China, either as plaintiffs or defendants.
 As a cross-border legal service provider at Shanghai Landing Law Offices, we have been helping foreign clients in their legal battles in China courts for more than a decade.

 Compared with domestic cases, foreign party to a court case in China shall comply with additional requirements on their identity certificates, the power of attorney, civil complaints and evidential materials, namely, notarization and authentication formalities.
 Notarization refers to the certification/verification by local notary office (notary public) in the foreign country, and authentication or legalization refers to certification at Chinese consulates in that foreign country.

 For those who are not familiar with the China civil procedure law, the requirements are difficult to understand.
 Here we summarize some main points as follows, to give you some guides.

 In accordance with the Article 523 of Interpretation of the Supreme People’s Court concerning the application of the Civil Procedure Law of the People’s Republic of China (hereinafter as Interpretation):